 2. Fleksy Fast + GIF Keyboard

-Swiping gesture is used to control standard functions, such as quickly adding punctuations, space, delete, and word corrections.
+Swiping gestures are used to control standard functions, such as quickly adding punctuation, space, delete, and word corrections.

-Fleksy is highly customizable.
-It covers over 50 different variety of colorful themes, three separate customizable keyboard sizes, over 800 Emojis, GIFs, etc. Also, you can create keyboard shortcuts, access navigate apps right from your keyboard, copy/paste, and even have easy access to a number row.
+Fleksy is highly customizable as well.
+It covers over 50 varieties of colorful themes, three separate customizable keyboard sizes and over 800 emojis and GIFs.
+Moreover, users can create keyboard shortcuts, access navigate apps right from your keyboard, copy/paste, and even have easy access to a number row.
 It also supports over 40 different languages.